What Counts as Passive Income for Portugal’s D7 Visa?

 • Freelancing income: Income from clients that you actively work for.

-Even though freelancers and remote workers might have been able to apply for the D7 visa before, with the new D8 visa around, the D7 isn’t really meant for them anymore.
-If you have a remote job or freelancing income, you should apply for the D8 instead.
+Even though freelancers and remote workers might have been able to apply for the D7 visa before, with the new Digital Nomad Visa around, the D7 isn’t really meant for them anymore.
+If you have a remote job or freelancing income, you should apply for the Digital Nomad Visa instead.

 How About Savings?